 During the year, the Board undertook a formal internal annual evaluation of its own performance by way of a questionnaire which was completed by each Director.
 The assessment was led by the Chair of the Remuneration and Nomination Committee and along with the Chair of the Board, the results were then discussed with the remaining Board members.
 It was concluded that under the leadership of the Company's Chair, the Board performed well and worked effectively together to achieve objectives in the best interests of the Company and its shareholders.
-Each Director made a positive contribution and the Board was considered well balanced with no weaknesses in the Board's capabilities being identified.
+Each Director made a positive contribution and the Board's capabilities being identified.